zikula/core/UPGRADE-1.3.6.md

 The main changes are:

+  - Listener priorities are reversed.
+Higher numbers are executed first.
+When attaching listeners using the `Zikula_EventManager::attach()` API is fully BC, and translates the priorities to the `EventDispatcher` standard.

   - Introduced a new generic event object called `Zikula\Core\Event\GenericEvent`.
     This is compatible with `Zikula_Event` and you should switch to using it immediately.